-- Change the water in wading pools, planters and bird baths once a week.
-Change water in pet dishes daily.
-This will prevent the breeding and growth of mosquitoes.
+- Change the water in wading pools, planters and bird baths weekly and store indoors when not in use.

 - Repair leaky pipes and outside faucets.

-- Drain or fill low areas on your property that hold water for more than three days.
+- Drain or fill low areas on your property that hold water for more than five days.

 - Keep window screens and screened doors in good condition so mosquitoes cannot enter the home.

 - Avoid being outdoors at dawn and dusk when mosquitoes are most active.